A Canadian bomber pilot imprisoned at Stalag Luft III — site of the famous ‘Great Escape’ during World War II — has died. Art Crighton was 96.

 Art Crighton landed safely in a tree, climbed down and buried his parachute.
 But it wasn’t long before he was spotted, taken prisoner and put on a train to Stalag Luft III, near the [then] Polish town of Sagan, 160 kilometres southeast of Berlin.

 Crighton — who says he had “music in his blood” — played the trumpet and eventually formed an orchestra at the camp.
-He went on to become leader of a 40-piece band there.
+He went on to become leader of its 40-piece band.

 In an interview I did with Crighton in March 2012, he pointed out that the Germans didn’t mind the POW’s getting involved in musical and theatre productions because it helped take their mind off escaping.